- Skull Base Tumors

 - Craniotomy / Cortical Mapping

-Dr. Rahman received a bachelor’s degree in chemistry from the Johns Hopkins University, and attended medical school and completed a neurosurgical residency at UF.
-During her training, she completed a two-year neurooncology fellowship under the direction of world-renowned scientist Brent Reynolds, PhD, studying tumor stem cells and their role in developing novel therapy for brain tumors.
-At the same time, she earned her Master of Science degree in clinical investigation.
-After residency, Dr. Rahman completed a surgical neuro-oncology fellowship at Johns Hopkins.
-During her training, she was granted the Chuck Shank Award for Excellence in Neurosurgery, the Resident Research Award, the Resident High Board Score Award and the Outstanding Resident Educator Award.
-She currently serves on the executive committee of the Congress of Neurological Surgeons.
-She served as 2018-2019 president of the Florida Neurological Society.
+Maryam Rahman MD has the title of associate professor in the department of neurosurgery at the University of Florida (UF).
+Dr. Rahman received a bachelor’s degree in chemistry from Johns Hopkins University, and attended medical school and completed a neurosurgical residency at UF.
+During her training she completed a two-year neuro-oncology fellowship under the direction of world-renowned scientist Brent Reynolds, PhD, studying tumor stem cells and their role in developing novel therapy for brain tumors.
+After residency, Dr. Rahman completed a surgical neuro-oncology fellowship at Johns Hopkins University.